thoughtbot/guides/tech-stack/README.md

 ### Web

 - Use Ruby on Rails for new applications.
-- Use [Suspenders] to generate new Rails applications and as a reference for preferred library choices.
 - Use Heroku with git deploys and pipelines for deploying applications.
 - Use test-driven development to ensure quality.
 - Use GitHub pull-requests to conduct peer code review.